Status of Petroleum E&P in PakistanInstitute of Policy Studies

 Experts warn of bleak future if federation, provinces fail to resolve post-18th amendment impasse

-Energy experts and policy analysts at a roundtable organized at Institute of Policy Studies (IPS) have warned that if immediate measures are not taken by the federation and the provinces to sort out their policy differences on the interpretation and application of the 18th constitutional amendment vis-à-vis oil and gas exploration, the consequences could be disastrous.
+Energy experts and policy analysts at a roundtable organized at IPS have warned that if immediate measures are not taken by the federation and the provinces to sort out their policy differences on the interpretation and application of the 18th constitutional amendment vis-à-vis oil and gas exploration, the consequences could be disastrous.

 Because of the impasse there has been a complete halt on exploration activities since 2014 and the major multinational companies in the sector have either left or are at the verge of closing their business operations in the country, they lamented.